rerun-io/rerun-docs/docs/getting-started/logging-python.md

 ## Transforming space

-There's only one thing left: our original scene had the abacus rotate along its principal axis!
+There's only one thing left: our original scene had the abacus rotate along its principal axis.

 As was the case with time, (hierarchical) space transformations are first class-citizens in Rerun.
 Now it's just a matter of combining the two: we need to log the transform of the scaffolding at each timestamp.